How gas prices have changed in Dayton in the last week

-Stagnant gas prices have evolved into falling gas prices to kick off the month of July—and they could go lower.
+Gas prices have remained around $3.50 on average nationwide for the past three months.
+Despite high demand for gasoline over the July 4 weekend, demand has dropped off and kept prices at the pump lower for now, according to analysts.

-A gallon of regular gas was $3.52 on average Wednesday, July 5, according to AAA.
+A gallon of regular gas was $3.54 on average, July 10, according to AAA.
 Stacker compiled statistics on gas prices in Dayton, OH metro area using data from AAA.

-Discounted gas prices were a treat for Fourth of July travelers filling up over the weekend.
-One gas station chain, Sheetz, even offered half-price gasoline, drawing newsworthy lines of vehicles over the weekend.
+“I don’t see much chance of a major break out of the tight range we’ve held since April, but there is rising risk for hurricane season and potential disruptions,” GasBuddy head of petroleum analysis Patrick De Haan said in a statement Monday.

-GasBuddy analyst Patrick De Haan told CNBC this week that he anticipates even cheaper gas in the second half of the summer, with a chance that it dips below $3 per gallon on average this fall.
+Some states—including California and Washington—are, however, seeing gas prices surge locally in response to gas tax legislation or other decarbonization efforts.

 Dayton gas prices by the numbers